Diesel Repair Shop Profit

 Levers You Can Pull

-Give your parts manager the tools to negotiate with parts vendors.
+- Give your parts manager the tools to negotiate with parts vendors.
 Let him see the full pricing history of all his parts.
-Let him run reports showing the volume he has has with each vendor, so when the Freightliner account manager comes by with free pens the parts manager can push him for better pricing.
+Let him run reports showing the volume he has with each vendor, so when the Freightliner account manager comes by with free pens the parts manager can push him for better pricing.

-Another lever is encouraging your technicians to fabricate or fix parts where appropriate.
+- Encourage your technicians to fabricate or fix parts where appropriate.
 It will probably end up costing the customer less money, and you are able to charge labor hours where otherwise you’d be selling a low-margin part.
 That means more of the customer’s repair budget is staying at your shop, versus going to a parts vendor.

 Diesel Repair Shop Profit on a Typical Job

 If your shop management software doesn’t give you the levers you need to make your shop profitable, it might make sense to request a demo of Fullbay.
-We can discuss your shop and see if the tools we’ve built would work for you.
+We can discuss your shop and see if the tools we’ve built will work for you.